Code-Institute-Submissions/Milestone-9/README.md

 A special thanks to my mentor, Ali Ashik for his support, time, suggestions, and constructive feedback throughout my project.

-Also another Special thank you to David Rowell of Autonomy Music Group & Sean Smyth of (https://seansmyth.ie/) for also allowing me to use his images.
+Also another Special thank you to David Rowell of [Autonomy Music Group](https://autonomymusicgroup.com/) & Sean Smyth of [Sean Smyth.ie](https://seansmyth.ie/) for also allowing me to use his images.
 I also want to thank them both for coming back to me in a swift and timely manner.

 Finally a thank you to all the Code Institute community of Slack for there ongoing advice & help.